US inflation reaches 2.9 percent in June, highest in 6 years

 Rents rose 0.3 percent in June and overall housing costs have increased 3.4 percent in the past year.
 Auto insurance prices also increased 0.3 percent last month and have jumped 7.6 percent from a year earlier.

 New and used cars and medical care have also become more expensive.
-Clothes and household furniture fell in price last month.
+Clothes, airline fares and household furniture fell in price last month.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.